Hop til indhold

 Does this mean that my payouts cannot increase?

 However, this will depend on the specific assumptions applying to your plan.
-Over the last 20 to 30 years, the assumptions applying to new plans have gradually been adjusted downwards which implies that the newer plans, all things being equal, have better prospects of an increase in the payouts.
+Over the last 20 to 30 years, the assumptions applying to new pension plans have gradually been adjusted downwards which implies that the newer pension plans, all things being equal, have better prospects of an increase in the payouts.
 However, we cannot provide any guarantees.

 Is it a good idea to collect your savings in PFA Plus?

-Do you have a plan without payments (a paid-up policy) in the average interest rate environment (PFA Traditional) as well as a plan in the market rate environment (PFA Plus) which you are making regular payments to?
+Do you have a pension plan without payments (a paid-up policy) in the average interest rate environment (PFA Traditional) as well as a pension plan in the market rate environment (PFA Plus) which you are making regular payments to?
 Then, it may be worth considering transferring all of your savings to your market rate plan.

 Pros